 Consumer Federation of America

 CFA is an advocacy organization, working to advance pro-consumer policy on a variety of issues before Congress, the White House, federal and state regulatory agencies, and the courts.
-Its staff works with public officials to promote beneficial policies, to oppose harmful policies, and to ensure a balanced debate on important issues in which consumers have a stake.
+Its staff works with public officials to promote beneficial policies, oppose harmful policies, and ensure a balanced debate on issues important to consumers.

 Employee Benefit Research Institute